Preparing for Emergencies

 - Supplies for service animals, if applicable.

-Part of the role of caregiving is preparing for emergencies while hoping that you never experience one Many wonder if they would respond bravely or if they would freeze.
-Almost everyone has a fear of being the decision-making in an emergency and having everyone look to them for direction.
+Part of the role of caregiving is preparing for emergencies while hoping that you never experience one.
+Many wonder if they would respond bravely or if they would freeze.
+Almost everyone fears being the decision-making in an emergency and having everyone look to them for direction.
 That’s especially true when they don’t have a clue what to do!
 That’s one reason why having a plan is so important.
-If the time comes that everyone is looking to you to find out what to do, you want to be able to have something to say.
+If the time comes that everyone is looking to you to find out what to do, you want to have something to say.

 What is Emergency Preparedness?
 Just what it says.
 It’s preparing in advance for emergencies.
 What does that mean for you?
 I’ll outline them first and then go over each.

-- You need an emergency alert system you can call for help and that they can call you back if need be.
+- You need an emergency alert system you can call for help and who calls you back if needed.

 - What types of emergency conditions are likely to occur in this situation?